KCNet: An Insect-Inspired Single-Hidden-Layer Neural Network with Randomized Binary Weights for Prediction and Classification Tasks: KCNet: An Insect-Inspired Single Hidden Layer Neural Network

 \subsection{Dynamic Optimization Algorithm~(DOA) For Feature Selection}

 Although KCNet can perform well by increasing the number of the nodes in the hidden layer (i.e., the hidden layer's width), we define the Dynamic Optimization Algorithm~(DOA), an iterative method that allows the KCNet to explore a more efficient set of random inputs to obtain better performance than conventional ones.
 For a fully trained single-hidden-layer neural network, all the hidden weights and the output weights are optimized with respect to a dataset and a loss function using gradient descent, whereas the hidden weights of the KCNet are initially fixed to either 0 or 1, and training adapts only the output weights during its learning process.
 What if we can find efficient combinations of inputs that allow the model to achieve better performance?
 How can we find which connection is effective while turning on or off the connection between the input and hidden layers?
 Our algorithm never updates the weights directly to address the issue.
-Since it associates two options, 0 or 1, for each connection, we instead optimize the \emph{preference} to select the weight between 0 and 1 to use. \paragraph{Initialization} Let $w_{ji}$ be the connection between the $i$th input node and the $j$th hidden node, and let $s_{ji} \in [-1, 1]$ be the \emph{preference score} for $w_{ji}$, indicating the degree to which it prefers to choose between 0 and 1.
-We initially draw $s_{ji} \sim \mathbb{U}(lb, ub)$ randomly from a uniform distribution between $lb=-1$ and $ub=1$ after generating the randomized binary weight $w_{ji} \in \{0,1\}$ on each input.
-Then, we can readily convert the weight $w_{ji}$ into the preference score $s_{ji}$, and vice versa, by defining selection functions $\rho_{w \rightarrow s}$ and $\rho_{s \rightarrow w}$ as follows:
+Since it associates two options, 0 or 1, for each connection, we instead optimize the \emph{preference} to select the weight between 0 and 1 to use.